 CAN YOU LIVE ON $195.19 A WEEK?

 If you have unpaid taxes owed to the IRS and didn’t communicate with them how you plan to settle such liability, be prepared to face wage garnishment, or otherwise called wage levy, the IRS’ favorite enforced collecting method.
 Garnishing wages is one of the most powerfull weapons that the agency can use from its arsenal.
 Wage levies are filed with your employer and remain in effect until the IRS notifies your employer that the wage garnishment has been released.
 When the IRS sends out a Notice of Wage Garnishment to your employer it includes a chart that your employer will use to determine how much to garnish from each of your paychecks.
 Most wage levies take so much money from your paycheck that you don’t have enough money to live on.
 If you are a single taxpayer with no exemptions, the IRS will only exempt $195.19 gross from you paycheck each week, regardless of how much you earn.
-Find out how much would be exempt from your wages in 2016 in this chart.
+Find out how much would be exempt from your wages in this chart.

 Your job can be placed in danger when you are stamped with such a serious tax collecting method.
 For one thing, many employers will view their workers, the ones who have problems with their taxes, with contempt; you will be seen as a liability.
 This can also cause stress in your working atmosphere, in addition to the financial pressure you may already have at home providing for household necessities like food, bills and other expenses.
 Your basic and necessary expenses cannot be satisfied because of your garnished funds.